History of Thornton Heath: 21st century

+A major refurbishment and extension of the Library took place, reopening on 2010.
+It cost around £1.5-2 million.
+This included a new children's library, a children's garden, and a public reading room.
+However, funding cuts from about 2022 led to shorter opening hours and reducing stock, including closing the children's library.
+There is an active gardening group.

 There have been Thornton Heath festivals for several years up to 2019.

 Stormzy, a top rapper and singer, grew up in Thornton Heath.
 He headlined at Glastonbury in 2019.

 There was a 'Black Lives Matter' demonstration in 2020.

 The Council had a Regeneration Plan for Thornton Heath; 'Since 2016 we have been involving local people in an improvement programme, making the High Street and Brigstock Road more attractive, with funding from the GLA.
 This included new pavements and road improvements, upgrades to shop fronts, wall art by local artists along the high street, and improvements to the forecourt of Ambassador House.'
 There were quality problems with some of the items.